4 Common Computer RAM Problems & Their Solutions

 Another deadly computer problem is “the blue screen of death”.
 The computer shows a blue screen at random and then shuts down.
 You may have tried to search the blue screen of death on Google, but there are multiple answers to this problem as well.

 One reason this problem occurs is that the chipset and the RAM chip are not compatible.
-It is not necessary that the RAM chip is faulty, many a times RAM chips are not compatible with the same manufacturer’s chipsets.
+It is not necessary that the RAM chip is faulty, many times RAM chips are not compatible with the same manufacturer’s chipsets.
 This could occur due to many problems and the best way out is to buy a spare RAM and test if that resolves the problem.

 3. Frequently Used Files Get Corrupted